Murtatha381/Project-3/README.md

 You are a scientist tasked to retrospectively prevent COVID-19 exposure and fatality.
 To do so you must answer the following questions:

-Main Query: How effective was COVID-19 against demographics and countries?
+Main Query: How did different countries do during the pandemic, and what made these results different?
 Sub-Queries:
 - How effective was the vaccination?
 - Did booster shots have any effect on exposure rates?
-- Which continents/countries deaths or tested positive per population?
+- Which countries had the most deaths or tested  most positive per population?
-- Which continents/countries had the lowest fatalities?
+- Which countries had the lowest fatalities?
-- What is the mean and median age for those who tested positive?
+- What is the median age for those who tested positive?
 - Is the GDP correlated with positive tests?
 - How many people were tested positive for COVID-19 and hospitalized per country?
-- Is there a direct correlation between cardiovascular and COVID-19 deaths?
 - Is there a direct correlation between diabetes and COVID-19 deaths?